shlinkio/shlink/data/docs/rest.md

 ## Authentication

-[TODO]
+Once you have called to the authentication endpoint for the first time (see below) yopu will get an authentication token.

+You will have to send that token in the `X-Auth-Token` header on any later request or you will get an authentication error.

 ## Language

-In order to set the application language, you have to pass it by using the Accept-Language header.
+In order to set the application language, you have to pass it by using the `Accept-Language` header.

 If not provided or provided language is not supported, english (en_US) will be used.